ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Improved Undo Tablespace Reusability

 To enhance the stability of Undo tablespace reuse, unnecessary associations between the undo tablespace and disk indexes have been removed, thereby eliminating potential bug-related risks.
-Additionally default and maximum values of related properties have been changed to improve disk page space efficiency.
+Additionally, the default and maximum values of related properties have been changed to improve disk page space efficiency.

 - INDEX_INITTRANS maximum value has been increased from 30 to 50.
 - Default and maximum values for INDEX_MAXTRANS have been changed from 30 to 50.